treeverse/lakeFS/design/proposals/dbt-delete-merge-schema-branch.md

 ### Suggestion

 When the users start working with lakectl and dbt together they'll also need to map the main/master/production branch they are working with to a schema.
-If not, the target schema will get mapped to it by default.
+If not, the dbt profile's target schema will get mapped to that branch by default.
 We can do that by adding a `lakectl dbt map-branch-schema` command.